Salmon Monitoring Program - Community Salmon Investigation (CSI) for Highline

 Sign up for salmon surveys in 2023!

 Adventurous volunteers are needed for salmon surveys starting in October 2023.
-Email Iris Kemp, Basin Steward, for details.
+Click here to sign up and attend the training workshop on September 28, 5:30-7:30pm at Normandy Park City Hall.
+Email Iris Kemp, Basin Steward, if you have any questions.

 Learn more about COVID Safety Protocols.